Akkadian language

-Akkadian is a fusional language with grammatical case; and like all Semitic languages, Akkadian uses the system of consonantal roots.
+Akkadian is a fusional language with grammatical case.
+Like all Semitic languages, Akkadian uses the system of consonantal roots.
 The Kültepe texts, which were written in Old Assyrian, include Hittite loanwords and names, which constitute the oldest record of any Indo-European language.

 Classification

-Akkadian belongs with the other Semitic languages in the Near Eastern branch of the Afroasiatic languages, a family native to the Middle East, Arabian Peninsula, the Horn of Africa, parts of Anatolia, North Africa, Malta, Canary Islands and parts of West Africa (Hausa).
-Akkadian and its successor Aramaic, however, are only ever attested in Mesopotamia and the Near East.

-Within the Near Eastern Semitic languages, Akkadian forms an East Semitic subgroup (with Eblaite).
-This group distinguishes itself from the Northwest and South Semitic languages by its subject–object–verb word order, while the other Semitic languages usually have either a verb–subject–object or subject–verb–object order.
+Akkadian is a Semitic language of the East Semitic branch.
+Its relatives in the East Semitic branch include Eblaite.
+This group differs from the Northwest Semitic languages (such as Aramaic) and South Semitic languages (such as Geʽez) in its subject–object–verb word order, while the other Semitic languages usually have either a verb–subject–object or subject–verb–object order.